 Tip: Smooth out the center crimp caused by the slotted tool by inserting and rotating the tip of a paper piercing tool or round toothpick.

-If you'd like to receive my occasional All Things Paper newsletter that features posts like this one, sign up here.
+If you'd like to receive my occasional and free All Things Paper newsletter that features posts like this one, sign up here.